-For this tutorial, we selected protocols that are particularly important for the certification of near-term quantum devices.
-Current and near-term quantum devices are still expected to be fairly noisy and of intermediate size, so-called \ac{NISQ} devices \cite{Pre18}.
-On the one hand, \ac{NISQ} devices are in a regime of complexity where prominent certification methods that use full tomographic characterisation become practically infeasible.
+In this tutorial, we focus on protocols that are particularly important for the certification of near-term quantum devices.
+These devices are still expected to be fairly noisy and of intermediate size, so-called \ac{NISQ} devices \cite{Pre18}.
+However, they are already in a regime of complexity where prominent certification methods that use full tomographic characterization become practically infeasible.
 On the other hand, there is still a large technological leap required in order to arrive at truly scalable devices, e.g.\ implementing fault-tolerant quantum computing.
 Such a full-fledged quantum device is described using multiple layers of abstraction from the physical layer over, e.g.\ physical and logical gate layers, to an application layer, see Figure~\ref{fig:anatomy} (right).
-When a device already comes with multiple layers of abstraction one can also certify the functioning on the higher levels. \ac{NISQ} devices however only allow for a bit of abstraction above the physical layer.
+When a device already comes with multiple layers of abstraction one can also certify the functioning on the higher levels. \ac{NISQ} devices, however, allow only for a bit of abstraction above the physical layer.
 For this reason, near-term quantum devices pose the need for certification techniques that aim at the physical layer but are scalable to the intermediate system sizes of \ac{NISQ} devices.
 Such \emph{scalable certification methods for the physical layer} are the focus of this tutorial.

 In the long term, for complex quantum devices high-level certification on the application level, also referred to as \emph{verification}, will become increasingly important.
-Ref.~\cite{GheorghiuEtAl:2019:Verification} provides a review of existing approaches for verifying quantum computations on devices that are close to being able to accurately perform a universal set of operations.
-Nonetheless, also in the long run, scalable certification of the physical layer remains important for the diagnostic of the components of more complex quantum devices in the development and during run-time.
+With cryptographic techniques quantum computations can be delegated to a remote server without revealing the actual computations.
+The correct execution of such \emph{blind quantum computation} can be verified in different settings without many assumptions \cite{ReichardtUngerVazirani:2013,fitzsimons_unconditionally_2017,mahadev_classical_2018,ColadangeloEtAl:2019:Verifier,GheorghiuVidick:2019}.
+We do not cover these methods in this tutorial.
+Instead, we refer to the review~\cite{GheorghiuEtAl:2019:Verification} of existing approaches for verifying quantum computations on devices that are close to being able to accurately perform a universal set of operations.
+Note that also in the long run, the scalable certification of the physical layer remains important for the diagnostic of the components of more complex quantum devices in the development and during run-time.